rvpanoz/luna/README.md

 ## Development ##

-Luna is created with the ReactJS library for the UI part, Redux for store management.
+Luna is created with the ReactJS library, Redux for store management, Webpack 3 for bundling.
+Build on Electron.
-Webpack 3 for bundling. :boom: Build on Electron.
+:boom:

 How to start developing: